zereshk-quera/.github/profile/README.md

 At Zereshk, we are currently working on two exciting projects, both developed using the powerful Go programming language.
 Our projects include:
 - SMS-panel
-- Divar of Airplane Sellers
+- Divar of Airplane Dealers